rails/rails/guides/source/tuning_perf_for_deployment.md

 In a few cases it may not make sense to preload your application.
 In that case it's possible to turn off application preloading.

 Puma preloads your application by default by calling +preload_app!+ in +config/puma.rb+.
-If you remove this call, your application will not be preloaded.
+If you remove this call, your application will not be preloaded unless you specify a command line parameter to preload it.

 ### Memory Allocators and Configuration

 CRuby normally uses your system's default memory allocator.
 You can switch to another allocator such as [jemalloc](https://github.com/jemalloc/jemalloc) or [tcmalloc](https://github.com/google/tcmalloc).
-You can also configure your allocator &mdash; e.g. Linux's glibc malloc allows setting MALLOC_ARENA_MAX=1 to significantly reduce memory use.
+You can also configure your allocator &mdash; e.g. Linux's glibc malloc allows setting MALLOC_ARENA_MAX to a low value like 2 to significantly reduce memory use.

 This guide does not cover nonstandard allocators in significant detail.
 However, they can be a significant optimization relative to the system's default allocator.
 Long-running thread-based workers can be prone to memory fragmentation, which will reduce performance after many requests.
 An allocator like jemalloc can help.